-The clock source for Timer/Counter2 is named clk{T2S} . clk{T2S} is by default connected to the main system I/O clock clk{IO} .
+The clock source for Timer/Counter2 is named clk{T2S} . clk{T2S} is by default connected to the main system I/O clock clk{1O} .
 By setting the AS2 bit in ASSR, Timer/Counter2 is asynchronously clocked from the TOSC1 pin.
-This enables use of Timer/Counter2 as a real time counter (RTC).
-When AS2 is set, pins TOSC1 and TOSC2 are disconnected from port C. A crystal can then be connected between the TOSC1 and TOSC2 pins to serve as an independent clock source for Timer/Counter2.
-The oscillator is optimized for use with a 32.768kHz crystal.
+This enables use of Timer/Counter2 as a Real Time Counter (RTC).
+When AS2 is set, pins TOSC1 and TOSC2 are disconnected from Port B. A crystal can then be connected between the TOSC1 and TOSC2 pins to serve as an independent clock source for Timer/Counter2.
+The Oscillator is optimized for use with a 32.768kHz crystal.